 Measures to Combat Corruption

 Combating corrupción requires a multi-faceted approach involving legislation, enforcement, and public awareness.
-Strengthening anti-corruption laws and ensuring consistent enforcement are crucial steps.
+Strengthening anti-bribery laws and ensuring consistent enforcement are crucial steps.
 This includes increasing penalties for violators, enhancing regulatory oversight, and providing adequate resources for investigative agencies.

 Public awareness and education are vital components in the fight against corrupción.
 Educating individuals and businesses about the legal and ethical implications of corruption can help deter corrupt practices.
 Companies can implement training programs to inform employees about anti-corruption laws, red flags to watch for, and the importance of ethical conduct.

-International cooperation is also essential in combating corruption, given the global nature of many business transactions.
+International cooperation is also essential in combating bribery, given the global nature of many business transactions.
 Countries must work together to share information, conduct joint investigations, and support each other in prosecuting offenders.
 Organizations like the Financial Action Task Force (FATF) y el International Anti-Corruption Academy (IACA) facilitate this cooperation and help develop global standards for combating corruption.

 Casos prácticos o ejemplos